 At this stage, you have multiple options for outreach through:

 - Email marketing

 - Chatbot broadcasts

-You have to continue engaging them with interesting contents.
-Don’t go missing in action after getting their contact details, provide helpful tips that your product can solve.
-They have to enjoy your content, and this stimulates their desire to buy
+You have to continue engaging them with interesting content.
+Don’t go missing in action after getting their contact details, and provide helpful tips that your product can solve.
+They have to enjoy your content, and this stimulates their desire to buy your products.

-MoFu contents need to stimulate a strong desire in your prospects.
+MoFu content needs to stimulate a strong desire in your prospects.
 You have to paint a picture to your consumers who envision a future with your product.
-The more they interact with your brand, the more they will trust you, increasing the odds they will eventually purchase your product.
+The more they interact with your brand, the more they will trust you, increasing the odds that they will eventually purchase your product.

 3. Bottom of the Funnel (BoFu)

 This is the make-or-break stage of the funnel.

 After all the lead nurturing tactics, you have qualified cold leads, continued to engage and warm them up, and now you have to convert them.
 Needless to say, this is the most crucial part.